I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 2

-Difficulty building brand awareness and trust before the moment of need
+Difficulty building brand awareness and trust before moment of need

 3